Riley-Py/UWaterloo-Work/EARTH 121/Week 11/The Why of Water.md

 ## Origin of Water on Earth
 - Appeared about four billion years ago after Earth's heat production/bombardment was reduced and before Earth was hospitable for life
 - Came from an internal source inside Earth
-	- Transferred to Earth's surface through *outgassing* - large volumes of gas were expelled from the geosphere
+	- Transferred to Earth's surface through *outgassing* - large volumes of gas were expelled from the geosphere, became temporarily suspended above Earth to form an atmosphere, then condensed to form oceans and early forms of life on Earth

+## Oldest Flowing Water Found in Earth
+- Water extracted more than 2 km deep in a mine through Earth's crust has been dated to 2.6 billion years old

+## Great Civilizations
+- Egypitans, Veneti